Decoy (1946 film): Plot

-Here the loop is closed and it all becomes clear why a gravely wounded Craig had come to wordlessly hitchhike his way back to LA and plunge straight into Margot's apartment gun blazing, ending up dead on its floor.
-As the dying Margot finishes her tale to detective Portugal she implores him to open the strongbox so she can wallow her hands in its money.
+The film returns to the present, with Dr. Craig's motivation for shooting Margot revealed.
+As the dying Margot finishes her tale to detective Portugal she implores him to open the strongbox so she can touch the money.
 Drawing her last breaths, she purrs to "Jo-Jo" to come down to her level for once and kiss her.
-As he leans forward to she pulls back and laughs haughtily in his face, humiliating him in front of the gathering of police and medics, then dies.
+As he leans forward, she pulls back and laughs haughtily in his face, humiliating him in front of the gathering of police and medics, then dies.